 Synthetic data is test data that makes business operations run smoothly; if they are automated with AI or machine learning (ML), master data management (MDM) is critical to be sure decisions are unbiased.

 Data generates data which in turn generates more data.
 How do we know if what is being produced is fit for purpose?
-What if a bot, designed to help us to make an informed investment decision or simply provide us with the best answer to our customer services question, gets it wrong?
+What if a bot, designed to help us to make an informed investment decision or simply provide the best answer to our customer services question, gets it wrong?

 Obviously, testing all different corners of solution sets is important.
-As AI takes a more dominant role in automating decision processes, it becomes essential to make sure MLOps - enabled by MDM - is working from good data that is explainable (XAI) and free from bias.
+As AI takes a more dominant role in automating decision processes, it is essential to make sure MLOps (maching learning operations), enabled by MDM, are working from high-quality data that is explainable (XAI), trustworthy and free from bias.

-Before data becomes operational, it often needs to be organized into data sets to support different types of testing and modelling requirements in order to see how applications, analytical models and AI-based processes will perform against these real-world/representative/experimental data sets.
+Before data becomes operational, it often needs to be organized into data sets to support different types of testing and modelling requirements to see how applications, analytical models and AI-based processes will perform against these real-world/representative/experimental data sets.
 This is where you need synthetic data.

 Synthetic data is generated algorithmically to compensate for real-world data.
 It supports requirements where real operational data may be insufficient.
-In many cases, synthetic data derives much of its content from production data; and synthetic data will often be true to the statistical nature of the source information without being an exact copy.
+In many cases, synthetic data derives much of its content from production data; and synthetic data will often be true to the statistical nature of the source data without being an exact copy.
 Over and above representative real-world data, synthetic data may also include data sets that drive “paths” to test expectations on system behavior under certain conditions and facilitate predictive analytics.

 Obviously, synthetic data needs to equal the same level of trust as operational data to be able to deliver useful results.
 Synthetic data must also be explainable and free from bias for use with AI applications.
 For that reason, it is crucial first to get the operational, or production data right to provide the starting point for synthetic data generation.
 It is also important to ensure that use cases not normally found in production data can be assembled and organized.
 To this end, master data management can help.